 100 Elizabeth St., Phillipsburg

-Honor the Peanuts gang by hopping aboard this famously-named engine.
+Honor the Peanuts gang by hopping aboard these famously-named Halloween trains.
 Ride all the way to the pumpkin patch that’s gorgeously arranged in front of the century-old Carpentersville Lime Kilns (they’re the biggest and oldest in NJ).
 Take in river-side views, try your luck in the corn maze or explore the Ol’ Susquehanna Mine, where the kids can pan for gems.
 Chill in one of the two picnic groves with the fam before heading home.

 Details: Every Saturday-Sunday Oct.
 6-28, trips at 11 am, 12:30, 2 and 3:30 pm. $12/kids, $18/adults.
 Additional attractions $5/each.